usnistgov/FIPS201/_FIPS201/system.md

 The PIV Card lifecycle consists of seven activities.[^DPCLifecycle] The activities that take place during fabrication and pre-personalization of the card at the manufacturer are not considered a part of this lifecycle model.
-[Figure 3-2](#fig-3-2) presents these PIV activities and depicts the PIV Card request as the initial activity and PIV Card termination as the end of life.
+[Figure 3-2](#fig-3-2) presents these PIV activities and depicts the PIV Card request as the initial activity and PIV Card termination as the end of life activity.

 [^DPCLifecycle]: The lifecycle activities of derived PIV credentials are described in SP 800-157.